Can’t remember the last time you got a full night of sleep without waking up at least once in the middle of the night?

 In some cases, your doctor may start you off with a lower dose and adjust as needed.

-Some people do report feeling groggy the following morning after taking Gabapentin.
+Some people do report feeling groggy the following morning after taking their medication.
 Because of this, your doctor will likely recommend that you start your prescription when you don’t have to be anywhere first thing the next morning.

-Do not drive or do any activities until you have an understanding of how this medication affects you.
+Do not drive or do any activities until you have an understanding of how this medication affects you and what side effects you experience, if any.

-How Do I Know What Dosage Is Right For Me?
+How Do I Know What Amount Is Right For Me?

-To understand what dose of Gabapentin is best for you, talk with your doctor.
+To understand what dose of Gabapentin is best for you, talk with a sleep expert.

 During your discussion, your doctor will ask you important questions to determine the right sleep treatment for you, including your medical history and your current medications.

-Once given a Gabapentin prescription, always be sure to follow the directions provided.
+Once given a prescription, or any other sleep aid, always be sure to follow the directions provided.

 Reviewed by Dr. Alex Dimitriu